mensfeld/hotspotchi/README.md

 # For special mode - SSID index (0 = Angel & Devil)
 special_ssid_index: 0

+# WPA2 password (default: HotSpotchi2024!)
+# Tamagotchi only needs to detect the network, not connect
-# Leave empty for open network
+# Set to null/empty for open network (not recommended)
-wifi_password: ""
+wifi_password: "HotSpotchi2024!"

 # Web server settings
 web_host: "0.0.0.0"